 And it’s getting more expensive every day.

 Per the EPA mandate, HVAC manufacturers have stopped making R-22 systems altogether.
-There's less demand for R-22 than in the past, so it's getting more scarce.
+There’s less demand for R-22 than in the past, so it’s getting scarcer.
 With increased scarcity comes higher prices.
-If you're planning to buy R-22 today, prepare for sticker shock.
+If you’re planning to buy R-22 today, prepare for sticker shock.

 Oh, and you can’t service an R-22 system with R-410A.
 It would be like fueling a gasoline tank with diesel.
 The system would break down and quit running.

 Here’s what to do if you’ve got a pre-2010 HVAC system